sbaloanshq

 Oh the SBA changed the SOP?
 Cool.

-Kirstin had worked at Tuttle Law and Associates for years, and honestly, was basically running the place.
-Once I realized how great of a fit it was going to be for SBA financing I was excited to get started.
+Kirstin had worked at Tuttle Law and Associates for years, and was basically running the place.
+Once I realized how great of a fit it was going to be for SBA financing, I was excited to get started.
 It was a bit before I heard back, but she ultimately responded and said "We don't want to close until 2028.
 We need to get some things in order."
-I was a bit bummed, but put a note on SBA loan CRM to follow up in the fall of 2027 so we could see about helping.
+I was a bit bummed, but put a note in our SBA loan CRM to follow up in the fall of 2027.

 New SBA rules were kicking in June 1st.
 If we didn't get final approval before then, Kirstin would need to come up with a lot more money out of pocket.
 And I mean a lot more.